 Dudley MBC has reviewed its Statement of Licensing Principles in respect of Gambling, as is required every three years.

-The Revised Statement of Policy was approved by Council on 26th November 2012, published 14th December 2012 and comes into effect 14th January 2013.
-The Revised Policy document is available at the foot of this page and can also be inspected at Law and Governance, 5, Ednam Road, Dudley DY1 1HL.
-Contact details below.
+The revised Statement of Policy was approved by Council on the 22nd February 2016, published on the 10th March 2016 and came into effect on the 10th April 2016.
+The revised Policy document is available at the foot of this page and can also be inspected at the Licensing Office, at the address below.

 There is a statutory requirement under the Gambling Act 2005 for licensing authorities and the local police to put into place a written joint enforcement protocol.
 This is available for download at the foot of this page.

 If you need further information or want to discuss the Joint Enforcement Protocol please contact the Licensing Office, details can be found in the Contact Details box below.

 The Gambling Act 2005 came into force on September 1st 2007 and creates a new regulatory system to govern the provision of all gambling in Great Britain, other than the National Lottery and Spread Betting and removes from the Licensing Justices all responsibility for granting gaming and betting permissions.

 It introduced for the first time a unified regulatory body for the gambling industry, The Gambling Commission, as the national regulator and also gives the Council new responsibilities in relation to Gambling, Gaming and Betting.
 The Gambling Commission will investigate and prosecute illegal gambling providers and give guidance to Local Authorities on how they should carry out their function under the Act.